 Less common symptoms include involvement of skin (rashes), lungs, heart, pancreas, kidneys, liver, spleen, and lymph nodes.
 Joints, nerves, or muscles can become inflamed.
 There is also damage which can occur wherever mucous has been reduced by affected glands.
 For example, nasal dryness may cause nosebleeds and trachea damage can lead to respiratory infections.
 Damage to lung tissues can lead to pneumonia.

 There is no cure.
 Heard that one before, haven’t you?
-Often, the same DMARDs used to treat Rheumatoid Arthritis are used to prevent disease progression and to control inflammation in Sjogren’s syndrome.
-Additionally, there are lots of options to deal with the “leftovers.”
+Often, the same DMARDs and Biologics used to treat Rheumatoid Arthritis are used to slow disease progression and to control inflammation in Sjogren’s syndrome.
+Additionally, there are self-care options to deal with the “leftovers.”
 Symptoms of Sjogren’s can be helped by treatments including prescription eye drops.

 Listen to a doctor’s advice: